The Garden Grazer

 • If serving with rice, quinoa, or noodles, begin cooking that first so it's ready when the stir fry is done.

-• Make the teriyaki sauce: in a small bowl, add all sauce ingredients and whisk to combine.
+• Make the teriyaki sauce: In a small bowl, add all sauce ingredients and whisk to combine.

-• Prepare your vegetables: cut broccoli into florets.
+• Prepare your vegetables: Cut broccoli into florets.
 Dice bell pepper, squash, and asparagus into about 1" pieces.
 Slice mushrooms.

 • In a large skillet/wok over medium-high heat, add 1/4 cup water or vegetable broth.
 (For no-oil stir fry method.)
 When hot, carefully add broccoli and mushrooms.
 Sauté for 3 minutes.